 Conclusion

 Partial retirement has advantages for both employers and employees.
-The smooth transition is not only successful in private life, but also in the company.
+The smooth transition is not only successful privately, but also within the company.
 To ensure that this goes according to plan, only the minimum legal requirements need to be observed.